-The Sun provides a unique opportunity to study fundamental physical processes which control how a star lives with the added importance that it needs to be understood as it has such a major impact on the Earth’s atmosphere and magnetic field, and therefore on our lives.
+The Sun provides a unique opportunity to study up close the fundamental physical processes that control how a star functions.
+But we have learned that living in close proximity to a star has can have a major impact on the Earth’s atmosphere and magnetic field, and therefore on our lives.
 Many of the Sun’s effects go unnoticed but some, such as the northern lights, are enjoyed by many.

 Lucie’s research looks at the evolution of the Sun’s magnetic field and how our star can drive what is known as ‘space weather’ here on Earth.
-The Sun produce coronal mass ejections – huge eruptions of magnetic field and electrically charged gas – that somehow break free from the Sun and speed into the Solar System at 100s km/s.
+A major component of space weather originates in the coronal mass ejections that the Sun produces; these are huge eruptions of magnetic field and electrically charged gas that somehow break free from the Sun and speed into the Solar System at speeds of 100s to 1000s km/s.
 Coronal mass ejections are seen as clouds of outward moving material when the Sun is eclipsed.
-The ejections can also be seen as so-called filament eruptions from just above the visible solar surface through specialist amateur telescopes.
-Lucie studies the magnetic source regions of coronal mass ejections with a view to understanding the changes in the Sun’s magnetic field which trigger them.
+Some ejections can also be seen as so-called filament eruptions from just above the visible solar surface through specialist amateur telescopes.
+Lucie studies the magnetic source regions of coronal mass ejections with a view to understanding the changes in the Sun’s magnetic field that cause them.

-Lucie’s work on flux ropes was extended through a collaboration with Sergei Zharkov and Sarah Matthews who analyse and model the Sun’s seismic activity.
+Lucie’s work on flux ropes is also relevant to the Sun’s seismic activity.
 Over the last decade, it has become well established that beams of particles accelerated during a solar flare can travel into the Sun and produce a sunquake (a short burst of seismic activity analagous to an earthquake).
 This collaboration found that sunquakes can also be triggered during the eruption of magnetic flux ropes.
 The research showed that as a magnetic flux rope accelerates away from the Sun, the rapidly changing magnetic field anchored in the solar surface may play an important role in the onset of the sunquake.
-These results highlight the important role of the magnetic field in the triggering of sunquakes.
+These results highlight the importance of studying the magnetic field in order to understand how sunquakes are formed.

-The view of the Sun given to us by space-age technology shows that the space around the Sun is far from empty.
-As well as blasting out coronal mass ejections, the Sun’s atmosphere itself extends billions of km into space – drawn out by a strong solar wind.
-The Voyager 1 space probe became the first human-made object to directly locate the edge of the Sun’s atmosphere when it passed into interstellar space in 2012 after having travelled 15 billion km from us.
-The Earth is sitting directly in this wind which provided the energy to drive space weather at Earth.
+The view of the Sun given to us by space-age technology shows that the space around our star is far from empty.
+As well as blasting out coronal mass ejections, the Sun’s atmosphere itself extends billions of km into space – drawn out by a solar wind.
+The Voyager 1 space probe became the first human-made object to directly locate the edge of the Sun’s atmosphere when it passed into interstellar space in 2012 after having travelled 18 billion km from us.
+The vast size of the Sun’s atmosphere means that the Earth is sitting directly in this wind, which provides energy to drive space weather at Earth.